Last Updated on

 In case your doctor agrees to wait, do ask her how long you can wait without putting the baby’s life at risk and if it would be okay to wait.
 If your doctor says that waiting will not make any difference, it means that waiting for 2-3 hours won’t progress the labour but it can alter the baby’s status, so make a wise decision and in time.
 Your baby will be monitored through continuous fetal heart monitoring and you must decide early.

 Stress is common during pregnancy and more so when you go into labour.
 But try to be calm and stress-free throughout the period.
 Feeling scared and anxious can affect your baby and get your baby distressed in the womb.
 This could lead you to have preterm labour and force you to have a caesarean delivery.
-Having regular perineal massages after the 7th month can help you to relax.
-It is also advisable to stay away from women who have oodles to relate to their difficult pregnancy.
+Having regular perineal massages after the seventh month can help you to relax.
+It is also advisable to stay away from women who have a lot to say about their own difficult pregnancies.
 Put stress at bay by listening to soothing music, practising breathing exercises and yoga, going for walks, meditating and being surrounded by happy people.
 Even during labour, if you wish to, you can ask the doctor to play some music of your choice and have someone like your husband around you to encourage and give you support.

 Weigh the pros and cons of both – C-section as well as a normal delivery.
 If you feel that the pros of having a normal delivery are more than a C-section, then go for it.
 Nothing can be better than being self-assured.
 But in case, yours is a complicated pregnancy and your doctor suggests a C-section, then go for it.
 When you deliver a healthy and happy baby, you know everything will be fine.